 Community Grant Scheme

-Applications for RCUK’s Community Grant Scheme are now open until Thursday 17 April.
+Applications for RCUK’s Community Grant Scheme are now closed.

-As part of our Restart a Heart 2025 campaign, we have reopened our popular Community Grant Scheme following its success last year.
-Grants of up to £1,500 are available for small charities and community groups to help educate people about CPR and defib use.
+As part of our Restart a Heart 2025 campaign, we reopened our popular Community Grant Scheme in March following its success the previous year.
+Small charities and community groups could apply for grants of up to £1,500 to help educate people about CPR and defib use.

 Increased funding

-Due to the large number of applicants last year, this year we are doubling the number of organisations we are awarding grants to so we can make a greater impact, particularly in underserved areas, where bystander CPR rates are lower, and cardiac arrest incidences are higher.
+Due to the large number of applicants in the previous year, in 2025 we doubled the number of organisations we awarded grants to so we could make a greater impact, particularly in underserved areas, where bystander CPR rates are lower, and cardiac arrest incidences are higher.

 Live webinar

-To ensure greater accessibility, we are hosting a live 45-minute webinar, which will offer guidance and support to potential applicants, ensuring those who may not be familiar with applying for a grant can navigate the process with confidence.
+To ensure greater accessibility, we introduced a live 45-minute webinar, which offered guidance and support to potential applicants, ensuring those who may not be familiar with applying for a grant could navigate the process with confidence.

 2024 success stories